-The prolonged development time of Strike Commander made Origin realize they could not capitalize exclusively on bigger titles.
+The prolonged development time and high costs of Strike Commander made Origin realize they should stop focusing exclusively on major releases.
 The bigger Origin titles released at the time retailed for $79.95, before adjusting for inflation.
 The company felt it was not sustainable to have such a staggered release schedule of very expensive games.
-Smaller titles would help with the company’s cash flow, while at the same time catering to specific demands from their fanbase.
+So it was decided that smaller titles would help with the company’s cash flow, while at the same time catering to specific demands from their fanbase.

-One such commonly heard demand from the Wing fandom was for a mission creation tool, which had been promised to ship with Wing Commander II.
-Many fans of the series were left hanging when that promise didn’t materialize, so Origin set about to make up for that fact with Wing Commander: Academy.
+One such commonly-heard demand from the Wing fandom was for a mission creation tool, which had been originally promised to ship with Wing Commander II.
+Many fans of the series were left hanging when that promise didn’t materialize, so Origin made up for that with Wing Commander: Academy.
 Not to be confused with the 1996 animated series of the same name, which we will look at later in this series.

 Released at a more modest $49.95, Academy is exactly what it says on the box: a custom mission simulator.
 Built on the Origin FX engine, it allowed you to create their own missions by setting up enemy and allied fighters at several nav points.
-The game included all fighters from Wing Commander II, and two brand new ones: the Confederation’s Wraith and the Kilrathi Jrathek.
-Four wingmen were available.
+The game included all fighters from Wing Commander II, and two brand new ones: the Confederation’s Wraith and the Kilrathi Empire’s Jrathek.
+Four wingmen were available to join you on missions.
 Three of these were existing characters (Hobbes, Maniac and Angel) joined by newcomer Lightspeed, the token newbie pilot possibly placed in the game so you could choose a wingman who needed rescuing a lot.

 While the game doesn’t contain any of the ‘feelies’ of previous releases, it still managed to fit in a grandiose backstory.
 You control a former pilot, Colonel Jack A. Lombard.
-Wounded in combat, you use the simulator to pass on his skills to the next generation of Confed pilots.
-The game’s manual is another Wing series in-universe affair, created as a simulator handbook.
-It included detailed ship stats, fighter tactic diagrams, and even profiles for the simulated wingmen, including newcomer Lightspeed, actually a simulacra of Lombard’s late brother Bryan.
+Wounded in combat, you use the simulator to pass on your skills to the next generation of Confed pilots.
+The game’s manual is another Wing series in-universe affair, presented as a simulator handbook.
+It includes detailed ship stats, fighter tactic diagrams, and even profiles for the simulated wingmen.
+This includes newcomer Lightspeed, actually a simulacra of Lombard’s late brother Bryan.
 Aww.

 In terms of features, missions can be loaded and saved, and at 1.5 kilobytes, can easily be loaded onto a floppy to bring to your friend’s house.
 Fans shared missions in this way, often writing out storylines to match their creations, shared via .txt files.
 Finally, the game contains a ‘Gauntlet’ mode, for only the most skilled players.
 You’re presented with an enormous challenge: clear 15 nav points of enemies, only getting your ship refreshed every 3 nav points, and with a ramping up difficulty.